-The Commission Notice on the definition of relevant market for the purposes of Community competition law (“Market Definition Notice”) provides guidance on the rules, criteria and evidence which the Commission uses when considering market definition issues.67 The relevant market for the purpose of applying Article 101 to vertical agreements should therefore be defined on the basis of that guidance and any future guidance relating to the definition of relevant market for the purposes of EU competition law.
-These Guidelines only deal with specific issues that arise in the context of the application of the VBER, and that are not covered by the Market Definition Notice.
+The Market Definition Notice provides guidance on the rules, criteria and evidence which the Commission uses when considering market definition issues.
+The relevant market for the purpose of applying Article 101 of the Treaty to vertical agreements should therefore be defined on the basis of that guidance, respectively any future guidance relating to the definition of relevant market for the purposes of Union competition law including any guidance that might replace the Market Definition Notice.
+These Guidelines only deal with specific issues that arise in the context of the application of Regulation (EU) X, and that are not covered by the Market Definition Notice.

-The calculation of market shares under the VBER
+The calculation of market shares under Regulation (EU) X

-Under Article 3 VBER, the market share of both the supplier and the buyer are decisive to determine if the block exemption applies.
-In order for the VBER to apply, the market share of the supplier on the market where it sells the contract goods or

-67 OJ C 372, 9.12.1997, p.
-5–13.

-services to the buyer and the market share of the buyer on the market where it purchases the contract goods or services, must not exceed 30%.
-For agreements between SMEs it is in general not necessary to calculate market shares (see paragraph (26) of these Guidelines).
+Pursuant to Article 3 of Regulation (EU) X, the market share of both the supplier and the buyer are decisive in determining if the block exemption applies.
+In order for Regulation (EU) X to apply, the market share of the supplier on the market where it sells the contract goods or services to the buyer and the market share of the buyer on the market where it purchases the contract goods or services must not exceed 30%.
+For agreements between SMEs, it is in general not necessary to calculate market shares (see paragraph (28)).

-At the distribution level the vertical restraints usually concern not only the sale of products between supplier and buyer, but also their resale.
+At the distribution level, the vertical restraints usually concern not only the sale of goods or services between supplier and buyer, but also their resale.
 As different distribution formats usually compete, markets are in general not defined by the form of distribution that is applied, namely exclusive, selective or free distribution.
-Where suppliers generally sell a portfolio of products, the entire
+In sectors where suppliers generally sell a portfolio of goods or services, the entire

-portfolio may determine the product market definition when the portfolio and not the individual products contained in the portfolio are regarded as substitutes by the buyers.
+portfolio may determine the market definition, if the portfolios, and not the individual goods or services contained in the portfolio, are regarded as substitutes by the buyers.

-Where a vertical agreement involves three parties, each operating at a different level of trade, each party's market share must not exceed 30 % in order for the VBER to apply.
-As specified in Article 3(2) VBER, where in a multi-party agreement an undertaking buys the contract goods or services from one undertaking that is a party to the agreement and sells the contract goods or services to another undertaking that is also a party to the agreement, the VBER only applies if its market share does not exceed the 30% threshold both as a buyer and a supplier.
-If, for instance, in an agreement between a manufacturer, a wholesaler (or association of retailers) and a retailer, a non-compete obligation is agreed, then the market shares of the manufacturer and the wholesaler (or association of retailers) on their respective supply markets must not exceed 30% and the market share of the wholesaler (or association of retailers) and the retailer must not exceed 30% on their respective purchase markets in order to benefit from the VBER.
+Where a vertical agreement involves three parties, each operating at a different level of trade, each party’s market share must not exceed 30 % in order for Regulation (EU) X to apply.
+As specified in Article 3(2) of Regulation (EU) X, where in a multi-party agreement an undertaking (the first undertaking) buys the contract goods or services from one undertaking that is a party to the agreement and sells the contract goods or services to another undertaking that is also a party to the agreement, Regulation (EU) X only applies if the first undertaking’s market share does not exceed the 30% threshold both as a buyer and as a supplier.
+If, for instance, in an agreement between a manufacturer, a wholesaler (or association of retailers) and a retailer, a non-compete obligation is agreed, then the market shares of the manufacturer and the wholesaler (or association of retailers) on their respective supply markets must not exceed 30% and the market share of the wholesaler (or association of retailers) and the retailer must not exceed 30% on their respective purchase markets in order to benefit from the exemption provided by Article 2(1) of Regulation (EU) X.